Q. How do I spot fake news?

 - Check the Author: Do a quick search on the author.
 Are they credible?
 Are they real?

-- Supporting Sources: Click on those links.
+- Supporting Sources: First, do they have sources?
+If not, what are they basing their arguments on?
+If yes, click on those links.
 Determine if the info given actually supports the story.

 - Check the Date: Reposting old news stories doesn't mean they're relevant to current events.